AsjadAfnan/Digitize-Handwritten-Exams-from-Students/project/README.md

 In Germany, teachers manually grade handwritten exams, which is time-consuming due to increasing student numbers.
 This system automates the digitization of handwritten text into digital files, reducing grading workload.

+There’s a better solution available with paid options like Google Vision API (although the free tier can be used).
+We’ve chosen a local open-source solution instead.

 Features

 User Authentication – Register and log in securely.